-Start with up to five repetitions, as long as you're able to maintain good form.
+Start with up to five repetitions, as long as you're able to maintain good form and technique.
 Over time, as you strengthen your abs and core muscles, gradually increase to 12 to 15 repetitions on the fitness ball.
+For most people, a single set of 12 to 15 repetitions can build strength and improve fitness as effectively as can multiple sets of the same exercise.
 Remember to breathe freely and deeply while using the fitness ball.

 - Ratamass NA.
 ACSM's Foundations of Strength Training and Conditioning.
 Philadelphia, Pa.: Wolters Kluwer Health Lippincott Williams & Wilkins; 2012.